ZeroMirai/SilentTalk/README.md

       - 📝`utilis.py`: This file contains utilities for the script.
     - 📁`voice`: This folder stores pre-generated sounds files.
     - 📝`main.py`: Main script for executing the Text-To-Speech version of SilentTalk program.
-    - 📝`test.wav`: This's a sound played when opening the program..
+    - 📝`test.wav`: This's a sound played when opening the program.

 ## Configuration